zouden/OPT-InSitu-Toolbox/README.txt

 iterative shape averaging (ISA) of the WISH signal the and the registration between probe reference fish (PRF) and unstained reference fish (URF).
-To replicate the procedure described in the paper, one can apply minor modifications to the function "iterativeShapeAveraging.m", so that the input of the function includes both the green channel and blue channel image, and uses the blue channel image for the "% initial alignment of all data to the I_reference" section.
+To replicate the procedure described in the paper, one can apply minor modifications to the functions and, change the the input of the functions includes both the green channel and blue channel images.

+There are two parts of the code Optical Projection Tomography (OPT) and in situ registration.
+All data to run the examples can be downloaded from [publicationWebSite]

 References: